Kir4R00t/maturka/README.md

-# This is a testing platform !
+# This is just for testing !